IEC 62196: AA

 Configuration AA is colloquially known as the “Chademo connector”, because it was designed and is used by the Chademo organisation.
 The original design was first published in the Japanese standard JEVS G105-1993.

 This coupler is intended to be used with DC charging stations that implement System A according to IEC 61851-23 and CAN-communication according to IEC 61851-24 Annex A. It is mostly used in Japan and in countries with many electric vehicles that were designed in Japan.

 BB

 Configuration BB is intended to be used with DC charging stations that implement System B according to IEC 61851-23 and CAN communication according to IEC 61851-24 Annex B. It is mostly used in China, where the same technical solution is described by the standard GB/T 20234.3.

 CC DD

 Configuration CC and DD are reserved for future use.
+They were discussed during the work on the document but were not specified in the published version of IEC 62196-3:2014.